lilliannguyen97/Portfolio/Me/README.md

 # Hello — I'm Lillian!
-## Aspiring UX researcher and designer
+## Aspiring UX Researcher and Designer

 ![MyPhoto](MyPhoto.jpg)

 I'm a recent college graduate from the University of California, Los Angeles.
 With a background in anthropology, I want to apply my research and qualitative analysis skills towards creating a greater impact on people.
 This led me to take a UX research and UX design course during my last quarter.

 From there, I've grown to love the UX field.
-It takes me from understanding why people do the things to designing or improving their experiences — that transition from **empathizing to feeling compassion** drives me to take action with intent.
+It takes me from understanding why people do the things to designing or improving their experiences — that transition from empathizing to feeling compassion drives me to take action with intent.
 I strive to always continue learning and improving myself, expanding my thinking and skillset.

-## I'd love to speak with you!
+#**I'd love to speak with you!**

 Say hello at lilliannguyen@g.ucla.edu or connect with me on [LinkedIn](www.linkedin.com/in/lilliannguyen97)!